HansaDR/windows-on-digitalocean/README.md

     wget -O- 'https://www.dropbox.com/scl/fi/9sll3ctje09d1ahqdank8/windows11.gz?rlkey=c7vwlaiq5staj21en1g82gqlx&st=f8k6qpv8&dl=1' | gunzip | sudo dd of=/dev/vda
     ```

 3.  **Wait for it to Finish.** Press **Enter** to run the command.
-This process will take a significant amount of time, and there might not be any progress indicator.
+This process will take some time, and there might not be any progress indicator.
 Please be patient and wait for the command to complete.

 ### 3\.
 Login Credentials